 Insulin resistance is one type of an inflammatory symptom, which can raise free testosterone making it more bioavailable to bind to 5-alpha reductase and eventually convert into Dihydrotestosterone (DHT).
 We all know DHT is one major “termite” that loves eating our hair follicles.

-Unfermented Soy and Dairy
+Unfermented Soy And Dairy

 When we speak of dairy, CASEIN, the protein in dairy, is the omen.
 I would slow down on dairy consumption and if possible, remove it completely from your meals.
-Research suggests casein can inflame the digestive system causing bloating, constipation, gas, diarrhea, and acne.10 Even if you buy organic, the pasteurization process kills the good bacteria in your gut10 making the end product more vulnerable to unwanted pathogens.
+Research suggests casein can inflame the digestive system causing bloating, constipation, gas, diarrhea, and acne.
+Even if you buy organic, the pasteurization process kills the good bacteria in your gut making the end product more vulnerable to unwanted pathogens.